Pop quiz! Which one of these do home sellers find most stressful?

 Many sellers don’t believe they can sell their home fast (and for top dollar) because they don’t think a buyer will find their home appealing.

-In some cases, they accept an offer below market value.
+In some cases, their house sits for an extended period of time and they end up accepting an offer below market value.

-Do you want to know the secret to getting your house ready to sell quickly?
+Do you want to know one of the secrets to get your house ready to sell quickly?

 Along with a plan, you need to have the right mindset.